The Dobie Schnauzer is the hybrid combination of the Dobermann Pinscher and the Standard Schnauzer.

 It’s important that your breeder properly screens the parent dogs for pre-existing illnesses and behavior traits.

-This is especially important with the Dobermann Pinscher, which has a tendency to lean towards aggressive and antisocial behavior if not properly trained.
+This is especially important with the Dobermann Pinscher, which tends to lean towards aggressive and antisocial behavior if not properly trained.

 3 Little-Known Facts about Dobie Schnauzer Puppies